willharwood/subjectiveimmortality/subjective_immortality.md

 ## But is someone just like me also me?

 A more challenging objection: my twin is not me.
-Derek Parfit thoroughly explored this question---and did so by taking the transporters of Star Trek seriously.
+Derek Parfit thoroughly explored this question -- and did so by taking the transporters of Star Trek seriously.
 If I were transported as a beam of information to Mars, and reconstituted of new atoms there, would I be _me_, or merely a person who thinks he is me?
 Would my subjective experience be: thinking and feeling on Earth, standing on the transporter pad, then thinking and feeling on Mars; or would it be: thinking and feeling on Earth, standing on the transporter pad, then oblivion; while another entity has its own thoughts and feelings on Mars?
 Would the _subjective line_ begun on Earth continue on Mars, or would it break, and a new line start there?

 Imagine the line does break, that the transported me is not me, that it is not a mode of transport but of death.
 Why might that be?